Minitab Statistical Software: Then & Now

 From One Language to Six

-Early versions of Minitab were available only in English, but the latest release, Minitab 16, is available in six languages – English, French, German, Japanese, Korean, Simplified Chinese, and Spanish.
+Early versions of Minitab were available only in English, but Minitab 16 was available in six languages – English, French, German, Japanese, Korean, Simplified Chinese, and Spanish, and Minitab 17 added Portuguese.
 Documentation is also available in several additional languages.

 Minitab in French was the first translated version of the software that displayed full online help, documentation, menus, and output in French.
 The beta release debuted on April 9, 1996 at the Stat Expo in Paris.